NREL/hive/README.md

 to load hive as a command line application via pip, tell pip to install hive by pointing to the directory that git downloaded:

-    > python -m pip -e <path/to/hive>
+    > python -m pip install -e <path/to/hive>

 Then you can run hive as a command line application:

-    > hive hive/resources/scenarios/denver_downtown.yaml
+    > hive hive/resources/scenarios/denver_demo.yaml

 #### run as a vanilla python module

-To run from the console, run the module (along with a scenario file, such as `denver_downtown.yaml`):
+To run from the console, run the module (along with a scenario file, such as `denver_demo.yaml`):

     > cd hive
-    > python -m hive hive/resources/scenarios/denver_downtown.yaml
+    > python -m hive hive/resources/scenarios/denver_demo.yaml

 #### build api documentation (optional)